 Let’s get started now!

-Option 1: Do Shopify Store Setup Manually
+Shopify Store Development With Setup Manually

 If you have a lot of spare time and want to understand the back end of your Shopify store, doing setup yourself may be a lot of fun and highly gratifying because you’ll be learning new things and gaining new abilities.
 Taking some Shopify development tutorials is a great way to learn how to set up your own store.

 Shopify costs start from $29.99 per month and include a free domain and hosting.
 However, if you want your clients to have the most outstanding experience possible when visiting your online store, we recommend purchasing your domain name.